BlueWebNodes/bluewebnodes.github.io/_posts/support/2025-7-16-potential-costs-drupal-vs-wordpress.md

 Website owners ultimately carry this cost throughout the site's lifecycle.

-## Drupal: Fully Open Source With Minimal Potential Cost
+## Drupal: Fully Open Source With Virtually No Potential Cost

 In contrast, Drupal takes a different approach.
 Most Drupal modules are:

 <ul>